 Do I own the work you do for me?
 Where does it reside?

-The answers should be: yes you own the work (once it is paid for in full) and it resides on your server.
+The answer: yes you own the work (once it is paid for in full) and it resides on your server.
 If they are hosting content on another server or another domain, you want to think twice before getting involved.

 You should be provided reports once a month and an SEO firm that knows what they are doing should be reporting on traffic.
 That is what really matters.
 Ranking reports are no longer reliable.
 “Looking at rankings doesn’t paint an accurate picture of how well your site is performing on Google.
 Look at the overall traffic that Google has sent you.” – from Danny Sullivan, leading SEO expert

 Why aren’t ranking reports viable anymore?
-So many SEO experts agree that ranking reports don’t truly show the big picture and more data is needed to really see what is and isn’t working on an SEO campaign.
+SEO experts agree that ranking reports don’t show the big picture and more data is needed to see what is and isn’t working on an SEO campaign.

 There are a couple reasons why the dynamics of ranking reports have changed so much and are no longer as reliable:

 Users see different results based on whether they are logged into a Google account or not, if they have personalization features turned on or off and again depending on their geographic area.
 It’s hard for one position to truly “belong” to one person (that doesn’t defeat the purpose of SEO, it in fact makes it more important because you have to work hard to come up as relevant for as many people as possible as searchers and algorithms continue to get more sophisticated).
 But it does make it hard to report a specific ranking that you “own”